Routing # 321076470

 Enable multi-factor authentication

 For the accounts you use the most, check the security settings for the option to enable multi-factor authentication (MFA) or two-factor authentication (2FA).
 When you use MFA or 2FA, you’ll need to provide at least two pieces of evidence to prove your identity for access to your account.
-This evidence may include your password, biometric identification, and/or a verification code you receive in an email, text message, phone call, or an app.
+This may include:

 MFA helps increase online security because even if one credential becomes compromised, unauthorized users will be unable to meet the second authentication requirement, blocking them from accessing your information.
 Many MFA implementations also have time limits and expirations, making it even more difficult for a bad actor to access your account.